What is an SMTP Server?

 Initially, a connection is established between your email client (SMTP client) and the SMTP server via a Transmission Control Protocol (TCP) connection, akin to a train ready to depart from the station.
 This connection is made over specific pathways, or ports, with port 25 or 587 being the common ones used for SMTP, just as trains depart from specific platforms.

 You might also see this referred to as the Mail User Agent (MUA).
-Either way, this is your email client, such as Gmail or Outlook, that you use to send and receive email messages.
+Either way, this is the email client that you use to send and receive email messages (for example, Gmail or Outlook).
 When you hit the 'send' button on your email, the MUA connects to the SMTP server to initiate the email-sending process.

 2. The Digital Handshake